martijndevries/solar-intensity-forecast/README.md

 In this project, we will use the 'Global Horizontal Irradiance' (or GHI) as a proxy to model how much solar power can be generated in a given area.
 The GHI is a measurement of how much energy is received by a surface horizontal to the ground (for an overview, see eg. <a href=https://www.sciencedirect.com/topics/engineering/global-horizontal-irradiance>here</a>).
 This quantity in particular correlates well with how much energy can be extracted by photovoltaic systems, and is thus of particular interest.

-For this project, we use data from the <a href=https://nsrdb.nrel.gov/>National Solar Radiation Database</a>, or NSRDB.
+The data that we used is obtained from the <a href=https://nsrdb.nrel.gov/>National Solar Radiation Database</a>, or NSRDB.
 The NSRDB is a freely available database that has weather data available at a 2x2km resolution at half-hour intervals.
 The data is collected from various satellites (more information <a href=https://nsrdb.nrel.gov/data-sets/us-data>here</a>).
 The collected weather data is then used to model solar irradiance parameters, such as the GHI and the DNI (Direct Normal Irradiance).

-In this project, we have used the NSRDB data in two different ways: Firstly, the GHI itself can be analysed as a time series, and used to forecast the GHI into the future.
+We have used the NSRDB data in two different ways: Firstly, the GHI itself can be analysed as a time series, and used to forecast the GHI into the future.
 Although this is the easiest from a modeling perspective, it does require a GHI model, which may not always be available.
 The second approach is to use the time series of weather data to forecast GHI into the future.
 This approach is slightly more complex from a modeling perspective, but does mean that the GHI could be forecast with more 'fundamental' weather data.

 ## Data Dictionary